yuvabharathib/EXPONENTIATION/README.md

 ## Algorithm
 1. Get the input from the user.
-2. Use exponentiation operator to find the
+2. Use exponentiation operator to find the exponentiation of a number.

 ## Program:
 ```